csse-uoft/parcel2-ontology/Documents/Competency Questions/BEDEO Competency Questions.md

 - What is the financial viability of each participant?

 ## Restrictions/Limitations on the Project
 - What are the atomic restrictions/limitations of the project, i.e., the restrictions that target a specific characteristic?
-  - Examples of atomic clauses:
   - Minimum building size/height is 5 stories
   - Maximum building size/height
   - Minimum number of units is 210
   - Maximum rent price (e.g., for affordable housing) is $2000
   - Minimum accessibility requirements
   - Restrictions on energy efficiency and emissions (e.g., for environmental / sustainability compliance)

 ## Restrictions/Limitations on the Project Participants
 - What are the atomic restrictions/limitations of the project, i.e., the restrictions that target a specific characteristic?
-  - Examples of atomic clauses:
   - Minimum number of years of experience is 5
   - Minimum number of similar past projects completed is 2
   - Minimum debt coverage ratio is 1.10